eschnett/asdf-cxx/README.rst

 - History entries are not supported (i.e. are not written, and are ignored when reading).
-- URI references to other files (e.g. "exploded files") are not supported
+- Simple ndarray references to other files (e.g. "exploded files") are not supported.
+(Full URI references are supported.)
 - Streaming writes and reading streamed datasets is not supported.
 - String types (i.e. arrays of fixed length strings) are not supported.
 - Errors are not handled gracefully; the code will simply abort on